Doll House (2022 film)

+Doll House is a 2022 Filipino drama film directed by Marla Ancheta and written by Onay Sales, Erwin Blanco and Faye Lorenzo.
+It stars Baron Geisler, Althea Ruedas and Mary Joy Apostol.

+Synopsis

-Doll House is a 2022 Filipino drama film directed by Marla Ancheta and starring Baron Geisler, Althea Ruedas and Mary Joy Apostol.
-The film revolves around Rustin, troubled lead singer of a rock band, who struggles with addiction but still tries to rekindle the relationship he never had with his young daughter Yumi.
+The film revolves around Rustin, a troubled lead singer of a rock band, who struggles with addiction but still tries to rekindle the relationship he never had with his young daughter Yumi.